 The Climate Stories Collaborative is a transdisciplinary learning community aimed at growing the capacity of faculty and students to use a variety of creative media to tell compelling climate stories, including the stories of those who are affected by, and/or taking action to address, climate change.
 The project began in the spring of 2017 in the College of Fine & Applied Arts, but is now university-wide in scope.
 Collaborative co-facilitators include Laura England (Sustainable Development), Derek Davidson (Theatre & Dance), and Jennie Carlisle (Art).
-For academic year 2020-2021, we are collaborating with the Common Reading Program and the First Year Seminar Program as they read Elizabeth Rush's book Rising.
-Learn more here.
+During pandemic times, our Climate Stories Showcase is a digital exhibition on Instagram.

 Signs, Wonders, Blunders

 The Climate Stories Collaborative is pleased to present Signs, Wonders, Blunders, a temporary public art installation commissioned from art collective Dear Climate that takes the form of a campus-wide trail marker system exploring the complexities of cross disciplinary conversations centering around climate change.